pakoito/RxObservableDiskCache/README.md

 ####Storage

 RxObservableDiskCache uses [RxPaper](https://github.com/pakoito/RxPaper) internally, so it's recommended to go to its [README](https://github.com/pakoito/RxPaper/blob/master/README.md) for reference on what Values are serializable, and what other behaviours are expected.
-RxObservableDiskCache is not opinionanted about the `RxPaperBook` you pass onto it, so feel free to use it externally to read, modify, or purge any data outisde the RxObservableDiskCache scope.
+RxObservableDiskCache is not opinionanted about the `RxPaperBook` you pass onto it, so feel free to use it externally to read, modify, or purge any data outside the RxObservableDiskCache scope.

 ####Policy

 Behind the scenes Policy objects are stored and retrieved separately from Values to avoid unnecessary deserialization.
 They're checked before the Value is retrieved to see if it has to be deleted instead.
 Policy objects are recommended to be kept as small as possible.

-Three Policy classes are included with RxObservableDiskCache: TimePolicy, VersionPolicy, and TimeAndVersionPolicy.
+Three simple Policy classes are included with RxObservableDiskCache: TimePolicy, VersionPolicy, and TimeAndVersionPolicy.
+You can still use any other class as Policy.

 ####Error handling

-Any storage errors are supressed and a cache miss message is logged.
-Any errors on the operation are forwarded.
+Any storage errors are suppressed with a "cache miss" message logged.
+Any errors on the operation are forwarded, like with any `Observable`.

 Expect 0 results for cache and operation failures, 1 result when the cache is not found or valid and the operation succeeds, 1 result when the cache is found and valid but the operation fails, and 2 results when both the cache and the operation succeed.